Brandon-Nadell/Blood-Moon-Dawning/textures/README.md

-Here are a few of the many textures.
+Here are a few of the hundreds of textures.
 All textures are drawn by me